|

 are a few variations of the Baptism in the Holy Spirit.

-in Christ something is triggered in
+brothers in Christ something is triggered in Paul's mind.

-realizes that there is something missing, and it had to do with the Holy
+He's beginning to realize that something is missing, and it had to

 Paul